The humoral immune system monitors and regulates human health via antibodies.

 develop innovation-led long-term business cooperation between Estonia and Norway.
 The small scheme

 project is necessary to prepare for the main call project in order to develop a solution ImmunoHealth

 that enables to predict type 2 diabetes in early stage by utilizing immunoprofiling based disease and

 health risk diagnostics solution.
 Green ICT small scheme project is necessary to assess feasibility of the

 project, map certification requirements, carry out business studies and put together development plan

 for the platform.
 The implementation period is 01.07.2019 – 31.10.2019.

-IPDx joined the EIT health network in 2019 and is currently part of their European health catapult program.
+IPDx joined the EIT health network in 2019 and we are currently finalist in the 2019 European health catapult program.